 Today, if you visit the Grand Canyon Caverns, you will enter through an elevator and with a trained guide.
 The elevator takes you down 210 feet.
 This is about the same length of a building that is 21 stories high!

-You may choose to take one of four tours of the caverns.
+You can book a tour directly through GC Caverns website.
+There are four tours of the caverns to choose from.
 If you require the use of a motorized chair or a wheelchair, there is a specially-designed tour available to you, too!

-You may take a tour every 30 minutes during the times of the year that are classified as “in-season”.
+Tours run every 30 minutes during their “in-season”.
 Throughout the rest of the year, there is a tour about every hour.

 One of the most interesting accommodations when visiting the Grand Canyon Caverns is the fact that you may stay in a special cavern motel room that is situated 220 feet below the ground!